viridia/klendathu-v1/DesignNotes.md

 New React Router?
-TypeScript on the server?
-(Need to re-read the typescript language docs.)

 * What do we need to do to finalize the db format enough that we can start collecting real issues (and not worry about having to wipe the db during development?)
   -- linked issues
-  -- comments
-  -- changelog
+  -- changelog (interleaved with comments?)
+  -- liking comments
 * Per-user project settings
   * Label hot list
   * Stored queries